 Cultural change, automation and continuous delivery allow companies like Amazon, Etsy, Facebook, Target, CapitalOne, Verizon, Netflix and others to deliver more frequent successful new software releases “at the speed of business” (every 11.6 seconds for Amazon).
 And do it with a 99.9% deployment success rate!
-If you’ve missed these stories, read Velocity 2015 Highlights, Continuous Delivery 101, Software Quality Metrics for Continuous Delivery or watch Rebuilding an Engineering Culture: DevOps @ Target!
+If you’ve missed these stories, read Velocity 2015 Highlights, Continuous Delivery 101, or watch Rebuilding an Engineering Culture: DevOps @ Target!

 I encourage everyone to look at the links above, and the technical blogs these companies provide, explaining how they achieved rapid deployments with a high success rate.
 Be aware that your own transformation will not happen overnight, nor will it be successful from start to finish.
 I had Richard Dominguez, Developer in Operations from PrepSportswear, on my recent DevOps webinar during which he told us they saw 80% of their deployments fail.

 This might be a very shocking number but, unfortunately, it reflects what I keep hearing from companies transitioning from traditional enterprise (healthcare, finance, insurance, retail, transportation) to software-defined businesses, with insufficient “Super Hero DevOps” stars to get everything right for everyone.

 If your business demands a more rapid deployment model but you’re not sure if you can technically delivery it’s important to measure and monitor whether you are moving into the right direction.
 Let me show you how to go about Measuring the Business and Technical Success of your Deployments as well as correlating, communicating and taking the right “steering” actions to successfully increase deployment rate and deployment success!